IMA-DZ/RadegastV2/README.md

 It is used to support testing activities of the IMA  working groups

-This  repository  should be considered  unstable
+This  repository  should be considered  unstable.

+The following  information is supplied to conform to the licensing requests

 # Author